 - This major has a strong focus on experiential learning, such as undergraduate research, service-learning and internships.

-- The degree is housed in the Department of Cultural, Gender and Global Studies, which promotes creative, cross-disciplinary investigation of complex systems and problems.
+- The degree is housed in the Department of Interdisciplinary Studies, which promotes creative, cross-disciplinary investigation of complex systems and problems.

 Number of Students